Indian Singaporeans: Income and education

 Alongside other ethnic groups, Indians from all social backgrounds have achieved significant advances in their educational levels, income, life expectancy and other social indicators.
 Singapore's extraordinary economic growth from the 1960s to 1990s lifted many out of poverty and created a broad middle class.
 In the process, many Indians experienced upward social mobility for the first time.
 Despite this progress, Indians remain somewhat stratified in terms of class relative to other ethnic groups.
-With the influx of highly qualified Indian Permanent Residents, the socio-economic indicators of the Indian community have improved, arguably masking the under-achievement of some Indians.
-In 2005, both the average and median monthly income for Indian Residents (S$3,660 and $2,480 respectively) exceeded those for all Residents (S$3,500 and S$2,410 respectively).
+With the influx of highly qualified Indian Permanent Residents, the socio-economic indicators of the Indian community have improved, arguably masking the underachievement of some Indians.
+In 2005, both the average and median monthly income for Indian Residents (S$3,660 and $2,480, respectively) exceeded those for all Residents (S$3,500 and S$2,410, respectively).
 In the same year, 25% of Indian Residents had a university degree as their highest qualification attained.
 In contrast the national average was only 17%.

-Other educations statistics are less positive.
+Other education statistics are less positive.
 In 2004, 73% of Indians among the Primary One cohort were admitted to a post-secondary institution, compared with 86% for the Chinese, and 75% for the Malays.
 In the same year, 73.7% of Indian students received 5 or more passes in the Singaporean GCE 'O' Level examinations, compared with 86.5% of Chinese students and 59.3% of Malays.
 Given their performance in the 'O' level examinations, it would appear Indians would have been under represented among students who sat for the 'A' level examination.
 However, those Indians who did reach the 'A' level and sat for this exam marginally outperformed the national average.
 93% of Indians received 2 'A' and 2 'AO' level passes, compared with 92.6% among Chinese students, and 92.3% nationally.
-The socio-economic problems, and especially educational under-performance, facing Singapore Indians is addressed by the community through Singapore Indian Development Association (SINDA), the national self-help group for the Indian community.
+The socio-economic problems, and especially educational under-performance, facing Singapore Indians are addressed by the community through Singapore Indian Development Association (SINDA), the national self-help group for the Indian community.

 Singapore has the following international schools for expatriate Indians: